brian-rose/daes-grad-handbook/phd.md

 The degree must be completed within eleven calendar years from the date of initial registration in the program unless an extension is requested and granted by The Graduate School.

+(written-exam)=
++++
 ### Doctoral Written Qualifying Exam
+#### Overview
 The purpose of the Doctoral Written Exam is to evaluate a student’s critical analysis skills and their ability to apply the scientific method to answer important questions in the field.
 The written examination focuses on the student’s broad area of specialty, such as physical meteorology, synoptic–dynamic meteorology, tropical meteorology, atmospheric chemistry, climate dynamics, paleoclimatology, or environmental sciences.
 Each examination is constructed so as to accommodate the background and focus of individual students.
 Relevant questions can involve analyzing figures, equations, or results; designing an experiment to answer a scientific question; and/or critical evaluation of papers in the scientific literature.

+#### Timing
 Students who enter with a Master’s degree must take the written exam by the end of the third semester of enrollment, while students who enter without a Master’s degree must take the exam by the end of the spring semester of their third year.
 Students are allowed two attempts to pass the written qualifying examination.
 A third attempt may be allowed in unusual circumstances and then only after approval by the Graduate Program Committee upon formal petition by the student, with support of the student’s advisor(s).

-The date of the written examination is determined by the student and their committee.
-The student should email the Graduate Program Director stating their intention to take the exam and the names of their committee members.
-This step will assist in coordinating the exam with other students, particularly if multiple students have the same examining committee members.
+The student should email the Graduate Program Director at the beginning of the semester stating their intention to take the exam and the names of their committee members.
+This step will assist in coordinating the exam date with other students, particularly if multiple students have the same examining committee members.

+#### Exam committee structure
-The examining committee should consist of four faculty members, include the student’s research advisor(s), and at least one member whose primary affiliation is with the Department of Atmospheric and Environmental Sciences.
+The examining committee should consist of **four faculty members**, include the student’s research advisor(s), and _at least one member whose primary affiliation is with the Department of Atmospheric and Environmental Sciences_.
 Only those with an earned doctorate or those who hold a full professorship are eligible to participate formally in dissertation advisement and the approval of a dissertation.
+DAES policy is that written exam committees should be entirely comprised of DAES/ASRC faculty.
+External members are typically not allowed unless there is a compelling case that the outside expertise is absolutely essential.

-Exceptions to the committee membership requirements can be made with the approval of the Graduate Program Committee.
+Exceptions to the committee membership requirements can be made with the approval of the Graduate Program Committee but will require a written petition (by email to the Graduate Program Director).
 A student’s examining committee may consist of the same people as the student’s Ph.D. thesis committee; however, this is not a requirement.

+#### Preparing for the exam
 The examining committee creates questions that are designed to test the student’s ability to understand, synthesize, and critically evaluate material in their subfield, including topics covered in advanced graduate courses, as well as in the refereed literature.
 An examiner may give the same question to multiple students taking the exam at the same time.
 Students are required to meet with each committee member prior to the exam to discuss possible question topics or literature to review.
 The student must keep a record of these meetings and communicate the dates to their thesis advisor(s).
 The committee is required to review the exam prior to administration to evaluate the breadth, depth, and appropriateness of the questions.
-Following the exam, the committee shall meet to determine the outcome of the exam.
-The student’s advisor(s) is(are) responsible for sending a memo with the outcome of the student’s exam, the names of the committee members, and scores to the Graduate Program Director.
-An electronic copy of exam questions and the student’s graded answers shall be emailed to the Graduate Program Director to be placed in the student’s file.

-#### Structure of Doctoral Written Qualifying Examination
+#### Written exam structure and logistics
 1. Two questions are obtained from each member of the exam committee.
 The written exam consists of eight total questions, with four questions given to the student on each of the two days of the exam.
 The student must choose, and submit answers to, three out of four questions each day; only answers to these three questions will be evaluated and graded.
 To ensure that the student answers at least one question from each committee member, the first day should consist of both questions from two committee members, while the second day should consist of both questions from the other two members.
-The exam must contain a cover sheet, a sample of which can be obtained at http://www.atmos.albany.edu/facstaff/kristen/GraduateProgram/.
+The exam must contain a cover sheet, a sample of which can be obtained [here](https://www.atmos.albany.edu/facstaff/kristen/GraduateProgram/).

 2. The committee chair(s) should reserve an ETEC conference room for the exam.
 The student may bring snacks, paper, pens/pencils, a pocket (i.e., non-cell phone) calculator, and a specially designated laptop (see #4 below) into the exam room, but not their cell phone (the student may designate a contact person in case of a personal emergency).